Create an online event schedule in 5 easy steps

 Select the option Show simplified if just one event, which optimizes the layout for a single event.
 If you uncheck it, the layout of the Available tab and the event slot will change to accommodate multiple events.

 In the standard view, you would be able to edit the slot by first clicking it and then clicking on Edit slot.
-To edit the event in the simplified mode, you need to go Overview via Supervise.
+You can edit the slot in the simplified mode under Overview, which you can access via Supervise.
 For a single event like a cupcake workshop, you may want to further simplify the schedule by limiting the overview tabs to the Available and Agenda views.

 On this page, under Message to show at the top of the schedule, you can create custom messages and include HTML text, image(s) or links to give participants more information about the workshop.
 Save changes at the bottom of the page before moving on to the Access tab.